Intractable Mechanical Noise in a Condo

 Image 7 - View of the side of the building from the rooftop

-I, therefore, conclude that the dominant noise transmission path to the affected apartment is through the curtain wall.
-To reduce this effect, I have recommended shielding the exterior wall, near the roof-top chiller, with an acoustic noise barrier, as illustrated in Image 8.
+I therefore conclude that the dominant noise transmission path to the affected apartment is via structural vibration of the curtain wall system.
+To mitigate this transmission, I have recommended installing an acoustic barrier on the exterior wall near the rooftop chiller, as illustrated in Image 8.
+This barrier will reduce the direct acoustic excitation of the curtain wall.

 Barrier wall at roof-top chiller